Sysprep (System Preparation) Overview

 Automating Sysprep by using a Microsoft-Windows-Deployment\RunSynchronous command is not supported.
 However, you can use the Microsoft-Windows-Deployment\Generalize setting to prepare the PC for imaging after installation.

+The Sysprep VM mode is new for Windows 8.
 Running VM mode outside a virtual machine (VM) is unsupported.
 You cannot use VM mode to prepare a VHD for deployment to any PC.

 The following table contains links to resources related to this scenario.